ian-gelman/empty/README.md

 * debian sarah

 known issues:
-* clang knows that this is stupid, so if you want it to work, use gcc
+* clang knows that this is stupid. use gcc.

 instructions: